r3ps4J/cfx-sveltekit-boilerplate-lua/README.md

 This function returns a store which can be subscribed to to receive updates for a certain action.
 This is the primary way of creating passive listeners.

+_Notes:_

-_Note: You can subscribe to the same action as many times as you want._
+- _You can subscribe to the same action as many times as you want._
+- _When you subscribe to an event that was received before, the current value of the store will be emitted after subscribing._
+- _If a message is received but the value hasn't changed, the listener will not be called._

 **Usage**